danielhop75/golang-4-php-developer-exercise/README.md

 1. All exercises are describe in README.md file.
 2. each exercise is located in separated folder (there are often more that one file inside).
-3. Each exercise name consists of exXXXXX-desc where ex => exercise, XXXXX => number of ex, desc => short description
+3. Each exercise name consists of ex-XXXXX-desc where ex => exercise, XXXXX => number of ex, desc => short description